On a numerical criterion for Fano fourfolds: Non-vanishing for strictly nef anti-canonical divisors

 where $T, S$ are positive $(2,2)$-currents, $\nu(R, S_i)$ is the Lelong number along any subvariety $S_i \subset X$ of codimension 2, and the inequality in \eqref{lelong} follows from \cite{dem}*{(7.5)} and the properties of the Bedford--Taylor product.
 Taking the wedge products of a K\"ahler form $\{\omega\}$ and the numerical class $-K_X$ yields that

-where $\{\bullet \}$ denotes the the numerical class of $(1,1)$-currents.
-The equality on the left-hand side follows from the assumption $\nu(-K_X)\leq 2$.
-Then, since $-K_X$ is nef and $T$ is a positive $(2,2)$-current, each term on the right-hand side is zero.
+where $\{\bullet \}$ denotes the the numerical class of $(p,p)$-currents.
+The equality on the left-hand side follows from the assumption $\nu(X, -K_X)\leq 2$.
+Then, since $-K_X$ is nef and $T$ is a positive $(2,2)$-current, each non-negative term (see Remark \ref{rem.analytic}) on the right-hand side is zero.
 In particular, we have that $(-K_X)|_{S_i}\equiv 0$ for any subvariety $S_i$ with $\nu(R, S_i) >0$.
 On the other hand, we can choose a curve $C$ on $S_i$ such that $-K_X\cdot C >0$ since $-K_X$ is strictly nef.
-This is a contradiction, and so the upper-level set of Lelong numbers is a (possibly) countable union of Zariski closed subsets of codimension $\geq 3$.
-Then, by Skoda's lemma, we can see that $V_m$ in Lemma \ref{lem.partial.amp} is of codimension $\geq 3$, and thus we obtain the conclusion $\kappa(-K_X) \geq 0$. \end{proof}
+This is a contradiction, and so the upper-level set of Lelong numbers is a (possibly) countable union of Zariski closed subsets of codimension $\geq 3$ for any $c>0$.
+Then, by Skoda's lemma (see \cite{demailly-book}*{(5.6) Lemma} for example), we obtain that